unina-sfere/funclustRSW/README.md

 This repository contains R code and data of the paper of Capezza, Centofanti, Lepore, and Palumbo, “Functional clustering methods for resistance spot-welding process data in the automotive industry”.
+Note that this work was developed within the activities of the project ARS01\_00861 “Integrated collaborative systems for smart factory - ICOSAF” coordinated by CRF (Centro Ricerche Fiat Scpa - www.crf.it) and financially supportedby MIUR (Ministero dell’Istruzione, dell’Università e della Ricerca).
 This repository contains the following files:

 -   curvclust\_0.0.1.tar.gz is the source code of the R package funclust, also available at:
     <https://cran.r-project.org/src/contrib/Archive/curvclust/>
--   data.csv contains the functional data set
+-   data.csv contains the ICOSAF project functional data set
 -   fclust.R contains functions specific to implement the fclust method
 -   functions.R contains functions to apply all functional clustering approaches
--   pad\_profiles.csv contains information about the welding tool wear level for some of the curves in the functional data set
+-   pad\_profiles.csv contains information about the welding tool wear level for some of the curves in the ICOSAF project functional data set
 -   reference\_profile.csv contains a reference dynamic resistance curve for illustrative purposes
 -   script.R contains the script performing all the analysis shown in